webplatform/docs/css/properties/content/index.md

 |Data Type=string
 |Description=Text content, in either double quotation marks (") or single quotation marks (').
 }}{{CSS Property Value
+|Data Type=uri
+|Description=This is the url of an external resource, such as an image.
+If the user agent cannot display the resource it must either leave it out as if it were not specified or display some indication that the resource cannot be displayed.{{cn}}
+}}{{CSS Property Value
 |Data Type=counter
 |Description=Counters may be specified with two different functions: 'counter()' or 'counters()'.  'counter()' has two forms: 'counter(name)' or 'counter(name, style)'.
 The generated text is the value of the innermost counter of the given name in scope at this pseudo-element; it is formatted in the indicated style ('decimal' by default).  'counters()'  also has two forms: 'counters(name, string)' or 'counters(name, string, style)'.
 The generated text is the value of all counters with the given name in scope at this pseudo-element, from outermost to innermost separated by the specified string.